 Unlike Trump, who was elected promising to tear up trade deals, impose new tariffs and bring jobs back to America, Chinese President Xi Jinping has cast his country as a champion of free trade and stability, and spoken out against protectionism.

 Mogherini said that such speeches by Xi "have raised high expectations that China and the European Union can work together on multilateralism, on rules-based global order" and trade.

-"Not only our people, but probably the multilateral system, need Europe and China to work together on some of the major global issues we are facing, from climate change to migration or counterterrorism, and also the many crises we have around us such as the tensions on the Korean Peninsula," Mogherini told Li at the start of their meeting at the Chinese leadership compound Zhongnanhai in central Beijing.
+"Not only our people, but probably the multilateral system, need Europe and China to work together on some of the major global issues we are facing, from climate change to migration or counterterrorism, and also the many crises we have around us such as the tensions on the Korean Peninsula," Mogherini told Li at the start of their meeting.

 Beijing, meanwhile, wants the EU to grant it market economy status, which would make it harder for the EU to impose punitive tariffs on Chinese imports that it deems to be unfairly cheap.

-Other points of dispute between Beijing and Brussels include China's increasingly restrictive environment for civil society and internet censorship.
+Other points of dispute include China's increasingly restrictive environment for civil society and internet censorship.

 Mogherini's first meeting Wednesday, with Chinese Foreign Minister Wang Yi, was canceled.
 A foreign ministry official said the EU delegation had informed them that Mogherini was feeling unwell.